Key moments of Trump-Comey clash and what's come after | New Country 923

+Comey was fired last week as the FBI was investigating whether Trump’s presidential campaign associates had colluded with Russia to influence the outcome in his behalf.

+Mueller’s broad mandate gives him oversight not only of the Russia probe, but also of “any matters that arose or may arise directly from the investigation.”
+That could well include the firing of Comey.

-WASHINGTON (AP) — The standoff between President Donald Trump and his former FBI director intensified with the news of James Comey’s memo saying that Trump asked him to shut down the agency’s investigation into ousted national security adviser Michael Flynn.
+The appointment Wednesday followed news of Comey’s memo saying that Trump had asked him to shut down the FBI’s investigation into ousted National Security Adviser Michael Flynn and his Russia ties.

-A person who had seen the memo told The Associated Press what Comey had written.
-The person was not authorized to discuss the memo by name and spoke on condition of anonymity.
-The existence of the memo was first reported by The New York Times.

 A look at key moments in Comey’s tenure, the lead-up to Trump’s decision to fire him and developments since then.